-We do not believe the application will lead to discrimination, harassment or victimisation.
-We have extensively tested the application to ensure it is accessible to disabled users.
+We do not believe the application will lead to discrimination as we have extensively tested the application to make it as accessible as possible to disabled users and put in place reasonable adjustments where necessary

 5. Are reasonable adjustments built in where they may be needed?